 He goes on to discuss capital and capitalism and the metrics we use to measure our lives.
 Then, he talks about the effect he sees in communities.

 And so in my country you’re seeing a horror show.
 You’re seeing a retrenchment in terms of family income, you’re seeing the abandonment of basic services, such as public education, functional public education.
 You’re seeing the underclass hunted through an alleged war on dangerous drugs that is in fact merely a war on the poor and has turned us into the most incarcerative state in the history of mankind, in terms of the sheer numbers of people we’ve put in American prisons and the percentage of Americans we put into prisons.
 No other country on the face of the Earth jails people at the number and rate that we are.

 We have become something other than what we claim for the American dream and all because of our inability to basically share, to even contemplate a socialist impulse.

-Watch the video to hear the entire speech or read an extended excerpt published in The Guardian.
+You can read an extended excerpt of Simon’s speech published in The Guardian.

 As a one-hour drama, Treme apparently wasn’t funny enough, sexy enough or violent enough to attract high ratings.